How Princess Diana Accidentally Broke Tradition During Her First Royal Christmas

 Particularly memorable presents over the years?
 The “Ain’t Life a B*tch” showercap that Harry gifted the Queen and the leather toilet seat Princess Anne bestowed upon Prince Charles—who likes it so much he reportedly uses it when he travels.

 But as a newlywed in 1981, Princess Diana apparently didn’t get the memo about the silly gifts.
 She played it safe that holiday season, giving Princess Anne a cashmere sweater.
 In return, her sister-in-law bestowed upon her a toilet paper cover.
-Don’t miss the 12 weirdest gifts the royal family has ever received.

 By the next Christmas, however, Diana recovered resoundingly from her faux pas.
 Her gift to Duchess Fergie in 1982?
 A leopard-print bath mat.